JonmarCorpuz/SecondBrain/Google Cloud/Kubernetes Engine.md

 ## Standard Cluster

 * Users are responsible for configuring and managing the Nodes
-* Follows a pay-per-node model where the customer is charged for the resources within their GKE cluster
+* Follows a pay-per-node model where the customer is charged for the provisioned resources used when their application is running

 ## Autopilot Cluster

-* Provides a hands-off experience (GKE will configure and manage the cluster infrastructure for you)
+* Provides a hands-off experience (*GKE will configure and manage the cluster infrastructure*, *GKE will manage VPC-native traffic routing for public and private clusters*, *GKE will use Shielded GKE Nodes*, *etc.*)
 * Reduces your operational costs in running Kubernetes clusters by following a pay-per-pod model
+* Uses preconfigured and optimized cluster configurations

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)